Student surveys and giving feedback on the course

 You can update your survey entry at any point until the survey closes at the end of the Easter Term: only the latest response will count.
 Answers are kept completely anonymous and no reference to the computer user is made in any output from the survey program.

 For all years, lecturers sometimes also issue a short questionnaire during lectures to obtain some running feedback on how their courses are going.
-Part IIA students also have their own survey and fast feedback facility for supervisions.
+Part IIA students also have their own survey and fast feedback facility for supervisors.

 All students are encouraged to vote online for their 'best' lecturers.
 You decide what ‘best’ means to you and you can update your choices until the end of Easter Term.
 In each year of the Tripos the three lecturers with the most votes per students taking the course are awarded a prize (a minimum of three nominations is required to be considered).
-From 2017/18 you can nominate up to three lecturers per year.

 The Fast feedback facility (FFF) can be used to send rapid messages to warn teaching staff of problems as they arise (or to complement them on a job well done).
 It’s particularly effective for flagging issues which can be fixed straight away.